AxonC/university-sdi-project/documentation/trekstar-documentation.md

 Architecture tradeoff analysis method (ATAM) was used to decide on an arcitecture which was to be followed for the development of the Trekstar Project Management System.

 ### Model-View-Controller

-## Utility Tree

 MVC is driven by interaction.
 The use of Views to prompt their respective controllers to modify the model and subsequently update the view in real time fits the requirements of the Trekstar system.
+Models act as the data store for all of the related objects within the system.
+Controllers manipulate the data in the models through an exposed interface on the model objects

+## Utility Tree

-The management of projects requires fast, realtime interaction.
+ The management of projects requires fast, realtime interaction (Top 6 Most Important Benefits of MVC Architecture, 2017).
 The requirements gathered from Trekstar meant that some of the data needs to be presented in a different manner (e.g. displaying the contents of a double sided DVD).
 Due the benefit of MVC being able to present data in multiple formats, this made it an ideal choice.
 One of the stretch goals of the project was to provide the user with a Graphical User Interface (GUI).
 By using MVC, it will be easier to produce views for a GUI rather than a console based interface as only one component of the system (the views) will need to be changed out.

 As previously mentioned in other sections, separating the logic for presenting and performing the business model provides benefits with regards to de-coupling and setting clear boundaries within the system.
 Given that the components of the MVC architecture are independent of eachother, they can be developed in isolation.
 Within the context of the project, where individual members are responsible for different sections of the project - e.g. one for data structures & one for the user interface - the development of these components could happen in tandem.